 For patients ages 12 years and older with severe eosinophilic asthma, we judge there to be moderate certainty of a comparable or better net benefit for benralizumab 30 mg SC every four weeks for twelve weeks, then every eight weeks as add-on maintenance treatment compared with standard of care including high dose ICS, LABA, and additional controller medications.
+Benralizumab requires administration by a health care professional.
 There is moderate certainty because the randomized trials demonstrating efficacy were relatively small studies of short duration given the lifetime time horizon for potential use of benralizumab.
 There remains uncertainty about the long-term durability of the benefits of the therapy and about the potential harms from modulation of the immune system.
-The consistent benefits and minimal harms observed with the two other asthma biologics targeting the IL-5 pathway, reduces the uncertainty somewhat.
+The consistent benefits and minimal harms observed with the two other asthma biologics targeting the IL-5 pathway, reduces the uncertainty somewhat, but it targets the receptor rather than IL-5 itself and causes greater depletion in eosinophils.
 Ongoing post-marketing trials and extension studies evaluating benralizumab may demonstrate a wide variety of outcomes, from substantial net health benefit to a comparable net benefit given the potential harms associated with the monoclonal antibody (opportunist infections, anaphylaxis).
 Therefore, we judge the current body of evidence on benralizumab to be "comparable or better" compared with standard of care ("C+").